-Celebrate summer with these easy Mediterranean Veggie Kabobs on the grill.
+Celebrate summer with these easy Mediterranean Marinated Vegetable Skewers on the grill.
 The marinade is a riff on Greek dressing, so you can use any extra on your salad!
 The perfect side dish for your next cook out!
-And since my 6-year old ate four of these yummy kabobs, I believe your WHOLE family will love these, too!Jump to Recipe
+Your WHOLE family will love these!

 While largely up to your preference, there are some things to keep in mind when cutting your vegetables to go on skewers.